 The (Un)official Teacher’s Manual

 The (Un)official Teacher’s Manual, written by my friend and ex-colleague, Omar Akbar, is worth a read.
-Topics he deals with include maintaining a work-life balance, dealing with workplace bullying, and much more.
+Topics he deals with include maintaining a work-life balance, dealing with workplace bullying, moving school and much more.
 You can follow Omar at his The Unofficial Teacher’s Manual Facebook page and on Twitter at @UnofficialOA where he offers advice to teachers and occasionally posts amusing content such as this:

 After probably the most overwhelming week ever, I took it upon myself to cheer me up so I stayed behind after school and learnt ‘the shuffle.’— Teacher’s Manual 🙋🏻♂️ (@UnofficialOA) September 6, 2019